Mamonasadaf/Driver-Fatigue-Detection/doc/logbook.md

 - Development and Optimization: 100%
 - System Integration: 100%
 - Model Deployment: In Progress
-- Testing and Results Collection:  Pending
+- Testing and Results Collection:  In Progress
+- Final Report writing and Documentation: Pending

 ---